ovary

 Adult type granulosa cell tumour

-An adult type granulosa cell tumour (GCT), a rare and slow-growing ovarian cancer, originates from specialized granulosa cells in the ovary.
-Adult type GCTs belong to a category of ovarian tumours called sex-cord stromal tumours.
-Despite its name, this type of cancer can occur at any age although the majority of patients are perimenopausal.
-What …
+An adult type granulosa cell tumour (GCT) is a rare and slow-growing ovarian cancer that originates from specialized granulosa cells in the ovary.
+This type of tumour belongs to a category of ovarian tumours called sex-cord stromal tumours.
+Despite its name, this cancer can occur at any age, although the majority of patients are perimenopausal.
+What causes …

 Read More »